Anshun-raj/Show-list-from-API-Data-using-Angular/README.md

-# Show list from API Data in Angular
+# Show list from API Data using Angular